History of world ocean day

 The theme for world ocean day is Live and Livelihoods.
 This year’s theme is related to the Ocean Science for Sustainable Development initiative in the UN decade starting from 2021 to 2030.
 Give the importance for ocean for their life source supporting humanity and all other plants and animals on the earth.

-Due to this pandemic this year event is held on virtual activities.
-The event was organised by the Department of Oceanography and the Law of the Sea for the Office of Legal Affairs of the UN.
+Due to this pandemic this year event is place on virtual activities.
+The event was organise by the Department of Oceanography and the Law of the Sea for the Office of Legal Affairs of the UN.
 It Collaboration with the non-profit organization Oceanic global presenting partner Blancpain.
 It will shed light on the wonders of the ocean and the life source of the planets that support humanity and all other life on Earth.

 On this day, various thought-leaders, celebrities, entrepreneurs, organizational partners, industry experts talk about biodiversity and the economic opportunities that sustain the ocean.